sourav11b/mongo-tv/README.md

 1. pip install -r .\requirements.txt

-2.  a file named .env in root folder put the following two lines with proper values
+2. On the file `.env` in root folder put the following two lines with proper values

 ```
 uri="<<MONGODB_URI>>"